-After speaking with many officials, Mannix said, “they all agree that ’how did that look from your angle’ or ‘what can I tell my player to do differently in that situation to not get a call’ carries more weight than simply the ‘You gotta be kidding me,' or worse.”
+After speaking with many officials, Mannix said, “They all agree that ’How did that look from your angle?’ or ‘What can I tell my player to do differently in that situation to not get a call?’ carries more weight than simply than the ‘You gotta be kidding me,’ or worse.”

 Mannix and USA Hockey are looking at knocking down silos between the coaching and officiating curricula, which they hope will get both sides to be a little more empathetic towards each other.

 It’s not a secret that there is a shortage of experienced officials.
 We need to do what we can to support the refs we have.
 Most coaches don’t know that 60% of youth officials have less than three years of experience.
 With many officials still in their teens, coaches must have realistic expectations when it comes to who’s calling their games.